Paths, Ends and The Separation Problem for Infinite Graphs: On the complexity of the Eulerian path problem

-Again, our construction will be a variation of the one used in the proof of \Cref{prop:counting-ends}.
+We now sketch the proof of the fact that, given any $\Delta_2^0$ set $X$, there is a uniformly highly computable sequence of graphs $(G_e)_{e \in \N}$ with The construction is similar in spirit to the one used in \Cref{grafo-con-ciclos}.
 Let $x(e,s)$ be a computable approximation to the characteristic sequence of $X$.
 Without loss of generality, we can assume that $x(e,-1)=x(e,0)=0$ for every $e$.
-Now, for every $e$, we let $V(G_e) = \Z$, while the set of edges is defined by the following effective procedure:

-\begin{enumerate} \item We begin by adding two edges between $0, 1$ and $0, -1$. \item We keep adding two edges between both $s, s+1$ and $-s, -(s+1)$ until we see that $x(e,s-1)=x(e,s)=0$ (that is, our computable approximation believes that $e \notin X$). \end{enumerate}
+Now, for every $e$, we let $V(G_e) = \Z$, while the set of edges is defined by the following effective procedure: \begin{enumerate} \item We begin by adding two edges between $0, 1$ and $0, -1$. \item We keep adding two edges between both $s, s+1$ and $-s, -(s+1)$ until we see that $x(e,s-1)=x(e,s)=0$ (that is, our computable approximation believes that $e \notin X$), so that the graphs looks like a \vir{chain}, namely a line where two adjacent vertices are joined by two edges. \end{enumerate}

-\begin{enumerate} \item If at stage $s$ we see that $x(e,s-1)=0$ and $x(e,s)=1$ (namely, our approximation changes its mind and puts $e$ into $X$), we add two edges between $-s$ and $s$, then we add one edge between both $s,s+1$ and $s, -(s+1)$, while putting no edge between $-s$ and $-(s+1)$. \end{enumerate}
+\begin{enumerate} \item If at stage $s$ we see that $x(e,s-1)=0$ and $x(e,s)=1$ (namely, our approximation changes its mind and puts $e$ into $X$), we add two edges between $-s$ and $s$, then we add one edge between both $s,s+1$ and $s, -(s+1)$, while putting no edge between $-s$ and $-(s+1)$.
+In this way, we create a cycle graph with vertex set $\{-s, \dots, s\}$, where each pair of adjacent vertices is joined by two edges. \end{enumerate}

-\begin{enumerate} \item We keep adding one edgee between both $s, s+1$ and $-s, -(s+1)$ until we see that $x(e,s-1)=x(e,s)=1$ (that is, our computable approximation believes that $e \in X$). \end{enumerate}
+\begin{enumerate} \item We keep adding one edge between both $s, s+1$ and $-s, -(s+1)$ until we see that $x(e,s-1)=x(e,s)=1$ (that is, our computable approximation believes that $e \in X$), forming a line. \end{enumerate}

-\begin{enumerate} \item If at stage $s$ we see that $x(e,s-1)=1$ and $x(e,s)=0$ (namely, our approximation changes its mind again and removes $e$ from $X$), we add one edge between $-s$ and $s$, then we add two edges between both $s,s+1$ and $s, -(s+1)$, while putting no edge between $-s$ and $-(s+1)$. \end{enumerate}
+\begin{enumerate} \item If at stage $s$ we see that $x(e,s-1)=1$ and $x(e,s)=0$ (namely, our approximation changes its mind again and removes $e$ from $X$), we add one edge between $-s$ and $s$, then we add two edges between both $s,s+1$ and $s, -(s+1)$, while putting no edge between $-s$ and $-(s+1)$.
+So, we form a new cycle, this time with only one edge joining two adjacent vertices. \end{enumerate}

 \begin{enumerate} \item We restart from item (1). \end{enumerate}